Clean data, before you migrate.

 How data cleanup helped

-Ladies Let's Talk build a stronger CRM foundation
+Ladies Let's Talk build a stronger foundation

 Get clear on your data — or get it cleaned up.